How to Write in Plain English Content Creators Guide

 Keep Your Sentences Short

 There are a few ways to make your sentences shorter.
-Often, you can remove the word “that” from your sentences.
-Most of the time, they are not needed.
-Only do this if your sentence still makes sense without it.
+You can often remove the word ’that’ from sentences.
+A lot of sentences still make sense without it.
+However, do not do this if it changes your sentence’s meaning.
 You can also shorten wordy phrases.

 For example:

 Short sentences do not need to look the same.
-Using the same sentence length every time gets boring.
+Always using the same sentence length gets boring.
 Change it up.
 Use a mix of shorter and longer sentences.
 This will make your text flow better which keeps people reading.

 Choose Simple Words

-Long words are not needed to put your point across.
-Usually, there’s a shorter word with the same meaning that you can use instead.
-When writing, think about the reader.
+You do not need long words to get your point across.
+Usually, there’s a shorter word with the same meaning that works just fine.
+Think about the reader.
 Will most people understand your writing?
-If not, then use a thesaurus for simpler phrases.
-If you would not use a word when talking to someone, then do not use it.
+If not, then use a thesaurus to find simpler phrases.
+Avoid words that you would not use in a conversation.

 Using simpler words does not mean you should change the meaning of your text.
 Just explain the content in the simplest way possible.
-Plain English is not about oversimplifying information; it takes more knowledge to explain complicated ideas clearly.
+Plain English is not about cutting information down.
+It takes more knowledge to explain difficult ideas clearly.

 People are short on time these days.
 Reading for a long time to find important information is annoying.
-So, always put the important information first.
+So you should always put it first.
 Use the ‘inverted pyramid’ method.
-For this, start with the essential information.
-Essential information is:
+Start with essential information.
+This includes:

-Then, write the less important information.
-After that, only write information that’s nice to know.
-These will be facts such as background details.
+Then, write other relevant information.
+After that, write information that’s nice to know.
 Most people only scan text.
-If you put important information first, people are less likely to miss it.
+Putting important information first means people are less likely to miss it.

 Use Headers and Lists

 Headers and lists make information easy to find.
-They’re a great way to organize information and can break down big bits of text.
+They organize information and can break down big bits of text.

 Your headers should be clear and to the point.
-Label exactly what the paragraph will be talking about.
+Show exactly what the paragraph is about.
 This avoids confusion and saves your reader time.
 Make sure that your headers are noticeably bigger than the body text.
 It’s also a good idea to put them in bold.
 This makes them easy to identify.

 Using bullet points helps you avoid long sentences.
 They also make information easier to understand.
 Use one bullet point per point of information.
 However, only use these when you need to.
-If it is not for a list, then just write using normal sentences.
+Bullet points are only for lists, not normal sentences.

 Avoid Negative Contractions